robottheory/rt-midgard-test/docs/earnings.md

 ## Liquidity Unit Value Index (LUVI)

-ThorChain uses a the fixed product formula for the pool: `A*R=K`.
-Ideal swaps would keep the pool on this curve, but fees, rewards and donations increase the K.
+ThorChain uses the fixed product formula for the pool: `A*R=K`.
+Ideal swaps would keep the pool on this curve, but fees, rewards and donations increase K.

 Definition:
 ```